For the latest on recreational water quality monitoring for Lake Illawarra, Warilla Beach and North Shellharbour Beach visit NSW Beachwatch.

 Lake Illawarra is a key natural feature of Shellharbour.
-We are helping prepare a Coastal Management Program for Lake Illawarra.
-For more information about the program and the Lake Illawarra Estuary Management Committee, please visit Wollongong City Council.
+We have worked with Wollongong City Council and other stakeholders to develop a Coastal Management Program (CMP) for Lake Illawarra.
+The CMP is currently on public exhibition until 11 September 2019 and your comments are being sought.
+For more information about the CMP and to provide comments on the draft please visit Let's Chat.

 In addition to Lake Illawarra, there are 13 bodies of water in our area that are known as wetlands.
 Natural wetlands in the area can be found at Dunmore, Killalea and Albion Park.
 Examples of constructed (built) wetlands include Myimbarr, City Pond (Harrison Park) and Flinders Village Green.

 For more information about our local wetlands, please contact our Environment team on 4221 6111.